Regulation and licensure in engineering: People's Republic of China

 Registered engineers must pass two levels of rigorous exams.
 Whether design documents or drawings need to be signed by registered engineers depends on provinces or cities.

 To qualify, candidates must complete two levels of exams.
 The first level is an 8-hour close-book basic knowledge exam, covering coures of undergraduate engineering degrees.
 After passing this exam, participants can take the second-level professional exam the following year.
 This professional exam is divided into multiple disciplines, such as structural, architectural, electrical, and mechanical.
 It tests candidates' ability to understand and apply relevant codes and standards.
 The exam is conducted over a weekend, with each day featuring a 6-hour session.
 The first day's exam focuses on code requirements, while the second day's exam involves questions about actual engineering cases, requiring references to equations and performing calculations.

+South Korea

+In South Korea, engineering credentials are primarily structured through the national technical qualification system under the National Technical Qualifications Act, which classifies technical qualifications into five grades: professional engineer, master craftsman, engineer, industrial engineer, and craftsman.
+Within this hierarchy, the professional engineer (기술사, gisulsa) is the grade most analogous to a professional engineering licence in other jurisdictions, because it is separately governed by the Professional Engineers Act, which defines professional engineers' duties, permits the establishment of registered professional engineer offices, and requires registered practitioners to sign and seal designs and reports prepared in the course of practice.

+Unlike jurisdictions that rely on a single broad P.E. title, South Korea divides the professional engineer grade into a large number of field-specific categories.
+Q-Net lists 84 professional engineer categories overall, including information-technology fields such as Professional Engineer Information Management and Professional Engineer Computer System Application.

+Eligibility is experience-based and examination-centered.
+According to Q-Net, candidates typically qualify for the professional engineer examination through combinations of lower-tier qualifications, academic credentials, and substantial work experience; the examination process itself consists of a written examination followed by an interview.
+This differs from some U.S. licensure models, in which state boards or NCEES records may require professional references as part of the licensing process.

+The examinations are also selective.
+For example, Q-Net reports that in 2024 the written-examination pass rate was 3.4% for Professional Engineer Information Management and 13.0% for Professional Engineer Computer System Application; the corresponding interview pass rates were 76.7% and 71.4%, respectively.